-Lead is not present in the drinking water supplied to your home or business, CRW regularly participates in Lead and Copper testing throughout our entire distribution territory.
+Lead is not present in the drinking water supplied to your home or business.
+CRW regularly participates in Lead and Copper testing throughout our entire distribution territory.
 State and federal regulations require the 90th percentile lead level to be less than 15 parts per billion, meaning the lead level must not exceed this level in at least 90 percent of the homes sampled.
-Capital Region Water’s result was 0 parts per billion.
+Capital Region Water’s recent result was 0 parts per billion.

 What is Lead?

 Lead is a common metallic element in nature and can be found in air, soil, and water.
 It is also a powerful toxin that is harmful to human health.
 Lead was used for centuries in plumbing because of its pliability and resistance to leaks; in fact, lead’s chemical symbol, Pb, is derived from the Latin word for plumbing.
 In 1986, Congress amended the Safe Drinking Water Act, prohibiting the use of pipes, solder, or flux that were not “lead-free” in public water systems or plumbing in facilities providing water for human consumption.

 Exposure to lead in drinking water can cause serious health effects in all age groups.
 Infants and children can have decreases in IQ and attention span.
 Lead exposure can lead to new learning and behavior problems or exacerbate existing learning and behavior problems.
 The children of women who are exposed to lead before or during pregnancy can have an increased risk of these adverse health effects.
 Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.